SusannaJoseph49/ConsGo/README.md

 > ConsGo Website

-# To check the node bersion
+# To check the node version

 ```
 node --version